oss-review-toolkit/ort/website/docs/configuration/snippet-choice.md

 ### What are the consequences of snippets marked as *false positives* ?

-1. The snippets that are *false positives* are removed be from the scan results.
+1. The snippets that are *false positives* are removed from the scan results.
 2. The snippets that are *false positives* won't be visible in the FossID snippet report.

 ## Snippet choice FAQ